Businesses are being reminded to adhere to Government rules following the announcement of another national lockdown.

-Enforcement officers at North East Lincolnshire Council now have powers to force businesses to close if they ignore regulations to slow the spread of COVID-19.
+Enforcement officers at North East Lincolnshire Council have powers to force businesses to close if they ignore regulations introduced to slow the spread of the virus.

 Council officers will monitor compliance with these regulations, with support from the police if appropriate.